xlevine/Wine-Vivino/README.md

 <img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/Price_density_red_Francia.png" width="400"><img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/Price_density_white_Francia.png" width="400">

 PDF of the sale price for (L) red and (R) white wines, for each region of AOP production.
-The legend shows the percentage of wines coming from each region; the percentage of wine coming from all 5 regions with respect to all AOP wines of the same robe (red, white) is shown in each panel's title.
+The legend shows the percentage of wines coming from each region for each robe; the percentage of wine coming from all 5 regions with respect to all AOP wines of the same robe is shown in each panel's title.

 ## Ratings by Regions and Robe